Chinese gooseberry, anyone?

 New Name: Crayfish

 Why?
-The idea of eating dirt-covered insects isn’t the most appetizing.
-Crayfish implies that the animal actually comes from the sea, which certainly helps at the next big boil.
-Insect dishes, however, have become increasingly popular in the US.
-For now, we’ll just stick to mini lobsters.
+The idea of eating dirt-covered insects isn’t the most appetizing, you have to admit, and this food desperately needed a new identity.
+Crayfish implies that the animal actually comes from the sea, which certainly helps matters at your next big boil.
+Insect dishes, however, have become increasingly popular in the U.S. For now, we’ll just stick to mini lobsters.

 Original Name: Rockfish